Peter Rowe (judge): Career

+Family

 He married Joan, or Joanne Taaffe, daughter of Sir Nicholas Taaffe of Liscarton Castle, County Meath.
-They had at least one son, Nicholas, who inherited Liscarton from his mother, and was given full possession of the lands in 1427.
+They had at least one son, Nicholas, who inherited Liscarton from his mother, and was given full possession of the lands in 1427 (an unusually late date since he must have attained his majority several years earlier).
 The Rowe estates eventually passed by marriage to the Barnewalls of Roseland, a junior branch of the family of Baron Trimlestown.
 Joan married secondly the leading military commander, statesman and landowner Sir Jenico d'Artois (died 1426), a native of Gascony, by whom she had at least three more children, Jenico d'Artois the younger, Sir John d'Artois and Jane, Lady Gormanston.
 She and her second husband are known to have been engaged in a private war in 1402 to protect her lands in Meath.
 She died about 1413.